agronholm/anyio/README.rst

 * Asynchronous file I/O
 * Synchronization primitives (locks, conditions, events, semaphores, queues)
 * High level networking (TCP, UDP and UNIX sockets)

+You can even use it together with native libraries from your selected backend in applications.
+Doing this in libraries is not advisable however since it limits the usefulness of your library.

 .. _asyncio: https://docs.python.org/3/library/asyncio.html
 .. _curio: https://github.com/dabeaz/curio